MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/app-profile-manager.md

    2. Select the default mode as collapsed or expanded.
    3. In the **Productivity tools** section, set the toggle to on for **Smart assist tool configuration** and **Agent scripts** to allow access to smart assist configuration and agent scripts.
 5. On the **Channels** tab, set the toggle to on for **All active channels**.
 The channels configured in Omnichannel for Customer Service will be available for the user to whom the profile is assigned.

+   > [!NOTE]
+   > The toggle for channels will be enabled in the out-of-the-box app profile for Omnichannel for Customer Service.

-6. If you need to configure a third-party channel provider, in the **Voice channels** section, select **Add channel providers**.
+6. To add a third-party channel provider, in the **Voice channels** section, select **Add channel providers**, search for the configured channel, and select it.
+7. If a channel does not exist, select **Create a new channel provider in Unified Interface**.
 The channel configuration page opens on a new tab.
 More information: [Configure channel provider using app profile manager](..customer-service/channel-integration-framework/v2/configure-channel-provider-app-profile-manager)

 ### Assign profiles to users